 (c) has had his or her state or federal controlled substance registration to manufacture, distribute, dispense, administer or possess controlled substances susupendedsuspended or revoked, or has voluntarily surrendered said controlled substance registration;

-(d) is, upon good cause, found to be unfit or unqualified to manufacture, distribute, dis-pense, or possess any controlled substance; or
+(d) is, upon good cause, found to be unfit or unqualified to manufacture, distribute, dispense, or possess any controlled substance; or

 (e) has violated any provision of M.G.L. c.
 94C and/or any other applicable federal or state laws and regulations.